sathiyapk/blog-post/Automating-spark-transformations-using-config-file.md

 *pipelined:*

-A list of spark Transformation functions.
+A list of spark Transformation functions:

+Narrow Transformations (without Shuffle):
+*Map, FlatMap, MapPartition, Filter, Sample, Union*

+Wide Transformations (with Shuffle):
+*Intersection, Distinct, ReduceByKey, GroupByKey, Join, Repartition, Coalesce*

 ### Action :
 In contrast to transformation functions that can be detained from executing an action right away, Action functions needs the result right away and often they are the final action that completes a pipeline.

-A list of spark Transformation functions.
+A list of spark Action functions:
+*Show, Count, Collect, take, foreach, write*

 ### Pipeline :
 A Spark job is essentially composes of minimum one pipeline until n number of pipelines.